slachterman-g/caip-tfx/infrastructure/environments/development/README.md

 ```

 ## Creating database users and service account credentials
-For security reasons the Cloud SQL instance was created without databases users and a private key was not created for the KFP service account.
-Currently, KFP uses the MySQL `root` user to configure ML Metadata databases.
+For security reasons the Terraform configuration did not create any MySQL users or service account credentials.
+In this step, you create the required database users and service account credentials.

+**IMPORTANT**.
+In the below steps you will **temporarily** store the credentials in a set of text files for the use by **Kustomize**.
+Make sure to protect the files and delete them immediately after the KFP install is completed.

+To create the required users and credentials
+1. Rename the `kustomize\secrets_and_configs_templates` folder to `kustomize\secrets_and_configs`
 1. Using Cloud Console or the `gcloud` command create the MySQL `'root'@'%'` user.
 Do not use an empty password.
-2. Create and d
+1. Update `cloudsql_config.txt` with the MySQL connection name and the root user's password.
+1. Update `mlmd_config.prototxt` with the root user's password
+1. Using Cloud Console or the `gcloud` command create and download the JSON type private key for the KFP service account.
+1. Rename the JSON key file to `application_default_credentials.json` and move it to the `secrets_and_configs` folder.

 ## Deploying KFP pipelines